Description:

 Eligibility Criteria

-- Patients must be newly diagnosed with localized primary CNS non germinomatous germ
+- Patients must be newly diagnosed with localized primary CNS NGGCT (Stratum 1) or

-cell tumor (NGGCT) (Stratum 1) or localized primary CNS germinoma (Stratum 2); germ
+localized primary CNS germinoma (Stratum 2); germ cell tumors located in the

-- Patients with serum and/or CSF hCGβ > 100 mIU/mL or any elevation of serum
+- Patients with serum and/or CSF hCGbeta > 100 mIU/mL or any elevation of

-and CSF alpha-fetoprotein (AFP) > 10 ng/mL or greater than the institutional
+serum and/or CSF alpha-fetoprotein (AFP) > 10 ng/mL or greater than the

 - Patients with any of the following elements on biopsy/resection are

-eligible, irrespective of serum and/or CSF hCGβ and AFP levels: endodermal
+eligible, irrespective of serum and/or CSF hCGbeta and AFP levels:

 malignant/immature teratoma, and mixed GCT with malignant GCT elements

-- Stratum 2 (Germinoma): Patients must have one of the following criteria:
+- Stratum 2 (Germinoma): Patients must have both serum and CSF markers obtained

 - Patients with bifocal (pineal + suprasellar) involvement or pineal lesion